Courses

 Tronti, Jennifer

 This advanced writing workshop builds on the foundational elements of poetry writing learned in previous coursework.
-Students read numerous published poems and poetry collections, as well as readings discussing craft, technique, and theory.
-Students write their own poems, which are discussed by the professor and students on scheduled workshop days.
-The works produced in this class strive to be of publishable quality.
+Students read published poems and poetry collections as well as readings discussing craft, technique, and theory.
+Students write a substantial number of poems, highlighting significant themes emerging from the writer's voice.
 Prerequisite: ENG 385.
 (3 units; Fall, odd years)

 ENG485-A